ditchergraham/mysql-webapi/README.md

 # Web-API-MySQL
-Web API than can be used by an application to connect with MySQL
+Web API than can be used to connect with MySQL

 ## Requirments
 * MySQL